-We tested the fair value check process applied by the investment manager, which employs a riskbased approach to determine investments for which a fair value adjustment may be required.
+We tested the fair value check process applied by the investment manager, which employs a risk-based approach to determine investments for which a fair value adjustment may be required.
 This process includes a review of the prior year audited financial statements of each investee fund with an assessment of how the investee fund assesses fair value and how accurate the prior year estimated fair value was in comparison to the audited net asset value.

 On a sample basis, we have tested those investments identified as having a higher risk of valuation error by the investment manager in the fair value check process described above.
-We challenged the procedures applied by the investment manager, including the adequacy of the inputs used as set out in note 20 e), focusing particular attention on co-investments and on other investments in private equity funds subject to adjustments using the results of the investment manager's own review and analysis.
+We challenged the procedures applied by the investment manager, including the adequacy of the inputs used as set out in note 19 e), focusing particular attention on co-investments and on other investments in private equity funds subject to adjustments using the results of the investment manager's own review and analysis.

-Where there was a time lag between the date of the latest available reporting and the balance sheet date of the Group and there was no valuation of the investee fund as of December 2018, we tested the determination of the fair value by the investment manager, by testing cash flows from capital calls and distributions on a sample basis over the course of the year and subsequent to the year end.
+Where there was a time lag between the date of the latest available reporting and the balance sheet date we tested the determination of the fair value by the investment manager, by testing cash flows from capital calls and distributions on a sample basis over the course of the year and subsequent to the year end.
 In particular, we ensured that the cash flow amounts recorded by the company were appropriately reconciled to call or distribution notices received from the investee fund.

-We obtained sufficient audit evidence to conclude that the inputs, estimates and methodologies used for the valuation of the investments are within a reasonable range and that valuation policies were consistently applied by the board of directors.
+We obtained sufficient audit evidence to conclude that the inputs, estimates and methodologies used for the valuation of the investments are within a reasonable range and that valuation policies were consistently applied by the investment manager.